Nikwasi

 Today, a platform mound, estimated to have been built about 1000 CE, is the only extant feature left of the Cherokee town.
 The mound site and a small area has been owned and preserved by Franklin since 1946.
 It was listed on the National Register of Historic Places in 1980 as "Nequasee."

 The federally recognized Eastern Band of Cherokee, which is based at Qualla Boundary, has been working to re-acquire its traditional lands and sacred mounds in this region.
 In 2019 the town of Franklin transferred the deed for Nikwasi mound to the Nikwasi Initiative, a non-profit set up by the EBCI, as part of this effort.

 History

-The town (also known spelled as Nucassee) was founded sometime before the mid-1500s, as it appears on a 1566 map.
+The town (also known spelled as Ꮔꭷꮟ Nucassee) was founded sometime before the mid-1500s, as it appears on a 1566 map.
 It is first mentioned in 1718 in the records of the British colonies in America.

 The town was a spiritual, cultural, and ceremonial center for the local Cherokee people, who considered it one of the "Mother Towns of their homeland."
 (Note: Kituwa, found on the Tuckaseegee River, is considered the first "Mother Town".)
 The Cherokee people kept the ever-burning sacred fire of Nikwasi located in the fire pit of their townhouse constructed on top of the mound.
 The fire had been kept burning since the beginning of their culture, and every townhouse had a fire pit for it.

-The Francis Varnod census, enumerated in 1721 as part of a survey of Cherokee towns for the Anglican Society for Propagation of the Gospel (SPG), found the native population of Nikwasi to be 162: 53 men, 50 women, and 59 children.
+A census conducted in 1721 by English missionaries estimated the population of Nikwasi as 162 people: 53 men, 50 women, and 59 children.